Canadian Medical Education Journal (CMEJ) Welcomes New Editor-in-Chief

 On behalf of the Management Board and partners of the Canadian Medical Education Journal (CMEJ)—the Association of Faculties of Medicine of Canada (AFMC), the Canadian Association for Medical Education (CAME), the College of Family Physicians of Canada (CFPC), and the Medical Council of Canada (MCC)—we are pleased to announce the appointment of Christina St-Onge as the new Editor-in-Chief of the Canadian Medical Education Journal, effective January 1, 2026.

 Christina brings a wealth of experience in medical education and academic leadership.
-Christina completed her doctorate in Measurement and Assessment at Université Laval and a postdoctoral fellowship at the Medical Council of Canada.
+She completed her doctorate in Measurement and Assessment at Université Laval and a postdoctoral fellowship at the Medical Council of Canada.
 She is currently a Full Professor in the Department of Medicine at the Faculty of Medicine and Health Sciences, Université de Sherbrooke.
 Her research bridges psychometric rigor with social science perspectives, contributing influential scholarship in assessment validity and medical education.
 She has a proven record of advancing education scholarship, driving innovation, and mentoring emerging scholars.

 With her strong ties to the Canadian medical education community and extensive editorial experience, Christina is uniquely positioned to guide the CMEJ’s editorial direction, maintain rigorous peer-review standards, and expand the journal’s reach and impact nationally and internationally.